lps-rocks/Shreddit/README.md

 2.

-Command "python setup.py egg_info" failed with error code 1
+`Command "python setup.py egg_info" failed with error code 1`

 You are missing a dependency.
-Try installing manually.
+Try installing using manual instructions below.

 3.